 Here you can find a selection of the best athletic shoes for kids.
-Please refresh your browser if you can’t see the recommendations.
 The first selection is for children who have narrow or medium width feet.

 This second selection is for children who have medium, wide, or extra wide feet.

 All of these shoe styles fit “true to size”, meaning that you need to provide your child with a half a size longer of the size that your child measured at the foot measuring scale in order to allow for growing room.